rak1213/rak1213/README.md

 ## Fun Facts

 - 💻 Love discovering new technology stacks
-- 📚 Swimmer and basketball lover
+- 🏊 Enthusiast of swimming and passionate about basketball.

 Thanks for stopping by!
 Feel free to explore my repositories and reach out if you have any questions or collaboration ideas. 😊